 To know Christ and make Christ known.

 Need more help developing your mission statement?
-Karen is available for a mini-consult to help your group find those few but important words.
+Karen is available for a mini-consult to help your group find those few but essential words.
 Click here to contact her to learn more.